 2. The moderately motivated writer.
 Some authors really do have something to say but need a push to get started with distribution.
 Here are a few ideas: If you are a Facebook user, set up a special-purpose page about your book and/or use your existing list of Facebook friends to let them know.
 If your book about 'the secrets of the honey bee' fits into an existing FaceBook hobby group on bee-keeping, post to the group, or start a group.
 Go to your local community radio or newspaper and talk to them about whether your book might interest readers or listeners or viewers.
 If you're sufficiently motivated, organise a book launch.
 Go to local libraries, schools, local bookstores (some of them will accept self-published books).
 See if local markets will let you sell at a table.
 Look out for exhibitions of local talent and see if there's a spot for you there.
 Check out local community clubs, eg., Probus - who are always looking for interesting speakers.
 Whenever you travel by car take a box of books with you.
 You never know when you might strike up a conversation and sell a book.
 The moderately-motivated writer will be interested in a package like the one offered by Copypress.
 This Nelson printer - specialises in printing your book and sending a regular catalog of new titles to about 200 outlets.
 It will also offer and sell it on its online bookstore and print on demand, as well as creating an e-book for you.
 Find other writers and connect with them, eg., The NZ Society of Authors maintains communities for writers all through the country.

 3. The motivated writer: The motivated writer will do everything in 1 and 2 and also set up a website about the subject of the book and sell the book from the website.
 Your Facebook page will help drive traffic to your website.
-(Your Facebook and Website page will need to be maintained and kept up to date.)
+(Your Facebook and Website page will need to be maintained, attract viewers, and be kept up to date.)
 A website is no longer out of the reach of self-publishing authors who are prepared to make use of online third-party website providers who are making hundreds of custom-built templates available for you to use and adapt to purpose: SquareSpace is one of the most popular.
 The provider's commerce modules can be linked to your site and allow you to sell your book online.
 Of course there are on-going expenses; web-hosting and shop-fronts are not free.
 (There is a learning curve in setting up and posting to your own website and you will probably need help gettng started but on-going coding skills are no longer critical - though can be useful.

 Motivated writers will also be putting a digital version of the book on - at least - Kindle and probably a few other digital bookstores.
 The motivated writer will looking for speaking and writing opportunities nation-wide on all media.
 Writers in this category might set up a YouTube channel and begin podcasting about their subject.